HansjoergW/sec-fincancial-statement-data-set/README.md

 ![Overview](https://github.com/HansjoergW/sec-fincancial-statement-data-set/raw/main/docs/images/overview.png)

 It mainly exists out of two main processes.
-The first one ist the "Date Update Process" wich is responsible for the download of the Financial Statement Data Sets zip files from the sec.gov website, transforming the content into parquet format, and indexing the content of these files in a simple SQLite database.
+The first one ist the "Date Update Process" which is responsible for the download of the Financial Statement Data Sets zip files from the sec.gov website, transforming the content into parquet format, and indexing the content of these files in a simple SQLite database.
 Again, this whole process can be started "manually" by calling the update method, or it is done automatically, as it described above.